 Mushrooms are high in beta glucans – natural substances that have been found to help ‘prime’ our immune system, making sure it’s ready for action to fight off bugs and germs.
 Certain types of mushrooms such as reishi, shiitake and maitake are especially rich in the most powerful beta glucans.
 So, getting a daily dose of these mushrooms could be beneficial at times when we need extra support, such as over the cold and flu season.
 A recent study found that maitake mushrooms have a protective effect against the flu virus and reduced cold symptoms, so it’s worth adding a dose of maitake to your health regime.

-2. They boost energy and help you cope with stress
+2. Medicinal mushrooms boost energy and help you cope with stress

 Certain mushrooms are traditionally used in many parts of Asia on a daily basis as a mood tonic or ‘adaptogen’.
 Adaptogens are natural substances that are said to help the body adapt to stress and protect against some of its negative effects, such as fatigue and poor sleep.
 The bonus: more energy!
 Maitake and reishi are among the mushrooms said to have adaptogenic qualities.